-2. 1 can or recipe of white frosting (and red & blue food coloring)
+2. 1 can or recipe of white frosting (also some red & blue food coloring)

 For the Flag cookies :

-For the flags, just roll your dough out, “thick” (tip number 1 😊) and then I simply cut mine out using a butter knife, into rectangles the size you want.
+For the flags, just roll your dough out, “thick” (Tip number 1 😊) and then I simply cut mine out using a butter knife, into rectangles the size you want.
 Bake them until lightly golden, and cool them well.
-(This can be done the day ahead, and then decorate them on the 2nd day and its easier with younger kids helping you. ( Smart mom Tip #2 😊)
+(If you bake them the day ahead, and then decorate them on the 2nd day, it makes its easier especially when you have younger kids that will be joining in the fun. ( Smart mom Tip #2 😊)

 Now to frost them, I put white frosting in one bag, blue in another and red in another.
 Its so much neater and easier to frost cookies when you put your frosting in “frosting bags”!
 Next I used a flat tip #47 (but you know me, if you don’t have a 47 then a #48 will work, or even a rose-petal tip like #124 will work.
 So use what you have!)
 Now my daughters did most of these ones, they are pretty much my baking crew and I have retired to dish crew 🙂

 First you simply pipe on a long flat red stripe and then do the same for the white stripes and continue to repeat with red and white.
-Next for blue, we virtually did the same thing, pipe on the blue in flat stripes.smooth the blue in with a knife or just leave it striped. ( …and no I didn’t pre-frost the cookies first…thats just too much frosting, I just striped them and it worked well and looked great)
+Next for blue, we virtually did the same thing, pipe on the blue in flat stripes. ( …and no I didn’t pre-frost the cookies first…thats just too much frosting, we just striped them right on the baked cookie and it worked well and looked great)

 Now I share this picture because we’ve been making flag cookies so long, that in the early days we did them like this (above).
-Back then All I had on hand was white sprinkles, no stars, or other fancy shapes and the girls had just as much fun making them as the boys did gobbling them down.
-So again mamas use what you have and it will turn out perfect. 😊 To be honest the spiral cookies happened one year because they wanted to do something different than our traditional flag cookie making as we had done flags several years in a row, and So the spirals were born!
+Back then All I had on hand was white sprinkles, no stars, or other fancy shapes and the girls were young and just learning, yet they had just as much fun making them as the boys did gobbling them down.
+So again mama’s use what you have and it will turn out perfect. 😊 To be honest the spiral cookies happened one year because they wanted to do something different than our “traditional flag cookie” making as we had done flags several years in a row now, and So the spirals were born!

 Now if you want to see what else happens as girls grow older and more creative…..well we do cupcakes, and cake pops and…..well you can click on any of those below to see those ones.
 We’re always making something fun for the holidays

 Now as for those star cookies …well thats what happens around here when we still have leftover dough, we get creative!
 So get out your christmas star cutter and make a few of those if you wish because that’s what happened, we simpy had a lil extra dough so we made a few stars to go with our flags.
 And I think they made the cookie tray turn out cute as ever.
-Just frosting and sprinkles is all that was used on the easy stars.
-And I think the simpler they are the better they look with the flags below!
+Just a lil frosting and sprinkles is all that was used on the easy stars.
+And I think the simpler the stars are, the better they look with the flags below!

 Ok now for these Fun Spiral Cookies:

-Now all that’s needed for these round cookies is 1can of white buttercream frosting.
+Now all that’s needed for these round Spiral cookies is 1 can of white buttercream frosting.